 The church in Prandocin was erected in the first quarter of the twelfth century, and its founder was probably the protoplast of the Odrowąż family, komes Prandota the Old.
-The earliest mention of the source dates back to 1222 and is about the transfer of the right of patronage over the church to the Cistercian monastery in Mogiła by the bishop of Cracow.
-In the fifteenth century a reconstruction was made, which resulted in the demolition of the presbytery apse, and a new choir was erected from the demolished material.
-The church was rebuilt in the 17th and 18th centuries.
-The vestry and the western porch were added.
+The earliest record dates back to 1222 and is about the transfer of the right of patronage over the church to the Cistercian monastery in Mogiła by the bishop of Cracow.
+In the fifteenth century a reconstruction was made, which resulted in the demolition of the Romanesque presbytery and east apse.
+A new Gothic chancel was erected than from the demolished material.
+The church was rebuilt also in the 17th and 18th centuries.
+The early modern vestry and the western porch were added.

 Jarzewicz J., Kościoły romańskie w Polsce, Kraków 2014.

 Sztuka polska przedromańska i romańska do schyłku XIII wieku, red.
 M. Walicki, Warszawa 1971.